ICT4LT Module 2.2

 Levy has his doubts about simulations too:

-"As far as simulations are concerned, the potential threat of isolation and mere vicarious experience need to be considered.
+As far as simulations are concerned, the potential threat of isolation and mere vicarious experience need to be considered.
 Virtual worlds, for example, might isolate or distance the individual from the real world.
-Such experiences, whilst having the potential to simulate real communicative situation, nevertheless remain illusory."
+Such experiences, whilst having the potential to simulate real communicative situation, nevertheless remain illusory.
 (Levy 1998:90)

 Multimedia is a new phenomenon.
 Technology is racing ahead of pedagogy and, unfortunately, often driving the pedagogy.
 Above all, there is a need for further research into how language students learn.
 We still know relatively little about the learning process, but what little we know is often disregarded by multimedia developers: see Chapelle (1997 & 1998) and Garrett (1998).
 As Chapelle puts it:

-"Why is there such a dissonance between even the most technically sophisticated work in CALL and SLA research?"
+Why is there such a dissonance between even the most technically sophisticated work in CALL and SLA research?
 (Chapelle 1997:3)

 A basic learning principle is that the learner makes progress by mentally processing the language he/she is learning and not by blindly pointing and clicking.
 Too many multimedia programs rely on what may be called the "point-and-click-let's-move-on-quick" approach.
 It is all too easy to be deceived by flashy presentations.
 I suppose it's symptomatic of the video age - let it all wash over the learner's head and if you're lucky something might eventually stick.
-When examining a new multimedia package it may be useful to ask yourself the following questions:
+When examining a new multimedia application it may be useful to ask yourself the following questions:

 What other questions would you ask yourself?
 Think of a few!
 Have a look at Module 3.2, which is concerned with multimedia software design issues.

-There are few CD-ROM dictionaries, however, that are as comprehensive as the major reference works in book format.
-When I visited a translation agency a few years ago, I was a bit surprised to see most of the translators consulting standard reference works on their desks - especially as they were all using sophisticated word-processing software.
+Early CD-ROMs contained just text, e.g. the complete works of Shakespeare, the bible, a year's edition of a newspaper, a dictionary, or a 20-volume encyclopaedia.
+When PCs equipped with soundcards became more widely available, dictionaries and encyclopaedias were enhanced with sound, pictures and video, early examples being the Longman Interactive English Dictionary and Microsoft's Encarta.
+There are clearly advantages for the language learner in being able to play a sound recording of a dictionary entry, and a picture often helps clarify meaning.
+Nevetheless, dictionaries in book format have not gone out of fashion.
+I often find it quicker to reach up to my bookshelf and grab a dictionary rather than hunting around the Web.
+When I visited a translation agency a few years ago, I was surprised to see most of the translators consulting standard reference dictionaries in book format on their desks - especially as they were all using enhanced word-processing software that enabled them to work with a split-screen display showing source and target texts.
 When I asked one translator if she ever used an electronic dictionary, she said she occasionally used one to check a meaning but generally found such dictionaries unreliable and the entries too brief - and anyway she preferred to look away from the screen regularly to give her eyes a rest.
 She was, however, using a translation memory package: see Section 3, Module 3.5, headed Machine Translation.

 All-in-One Language Fun and Kidspeak are typical examples of CD-ROMs that make use of just two media: cartoon pictures and sound.
 Both CD-ROMs are designed for young learners.